-The below math is a slight modification to the proof of Theorem 1.8 from this book.

-The third method (called 3.) is recommended.

-The first 2 methods slowly work us up to the recommended (third) method.
+The below math is a slight modification to the proof of Theorem 1.8.
+The third method (called 3.) is recommended; the first 2 methods slowly work us up to the recommended (third) method.

-1. Aligning an equation without tagging.

-This way aligns but does not tag the equation.
+1. Aligning a formula without tagging.
+This way aligns but does not tag the formula.
 Recall the says do not create a tag.
 The & sign tells TeX where the alignment is to be.
 To start a new line just use a double blackslash.